Classful network: Background

-In the original address definition, the most significant eight bits of the 32-bit IPv4 address was the network number field which specified the particular network a host was attached to.
+In the original address definition, the most significant eight bits of the 32-bit IPv4 address were the network number field, which specified the particular network a host was attached to.
 The remaining 24 bits specified the local address, also called rest field (the rest of the address), which uniquely identified a host connected to that network.
 This format was sufficient at a time when only a few large networks existed, such as the ARPANET (network number 10), and before the wide proliferation of local area networks (LANs).
 As a consequence of this architecture, the address space supported only a low number (254) of independent networks.

-Before the introduction of address classes, the only address blocks available were these large blocks which later became known as Class A networks.
+Before the introduction of address classes, the only address blocks available were these large blocks, which later became known as Class A networks.
 As a result, some organizations involved in the early development of the Internet received very large address space allocations (16,777,216 IP addresses each).